AndrewHazelden/dome2rect/readme.md

 *Dome2rect is distributed under the GPL v3 license.*

+## Version History ##

+### Changes in Version 1.6 ###

+New in Dome2rect version 1.6 is a `latlong2gearvrmono.bat` script that converts latlong/equirectangular/spherical imagery into the Gear VR mono horizontal strip cubemap image format.
+The `cubic2gearvrmono.bat` script converts 6 cubemap images into a Gear VR mono horizontal strip cubemap image format.
+Updated the scripts to automatically create the output folder if required.
+Updated the file naming of the intermediate cubemap frames.

 ### Changes in Version 1.5 ###

 New in Dome2rect version 1.5 is a `movie2imagesequence.bat` script that makes it easy to extract image sequences from any .mp4 movies placed in the dome2rect input folder.
 Also added a script `alphaextract.bat` that extracts a transparent mask from footage and saves it into an RGB image file in the output folder.
 The `encodemovie.bat` script will re-encode a mp4/mov/mkv/avi movie file with ffmpeg into a compact mp4 movie to make it playback better on mobile/tablets/desktop systems.
 The `imagesequence2movie.bat` script will turn your image sequence into an mp4 movie using ffmpeg.

 ### Changes in Version 1.4 ###

-New in Dome2rect version 1.4 is support for converting LatLong Stereo images into the GearVR Stereo cubic format, and a LatLong to mental ray cube1 horizontal strip format conversion.
+New in Dome2rect version 1.4 is support for converting LatLong Stereo images into the Gear VR Stereo cubic format, and a LatLong to mental ray cube1 horizontal strip format conversion.

 ### Changes in Version 1.3 ###